yoavbls/pretty-ts-errors/packages/diagnostics-l10n/README.md

 - merges the files to a `DiagnosticMessageLocalesMap` as in the example above
 - writes out the map to `src/diagnosticMessagesMap.json`
 - writes out a map to `src/diagnosticMessagesMap.<locale>.json` for each locale
+- to drastically reduce the file and bundle size, templates without paramters are not part of the generated files/lookup tables

 A draft of an API has been implemented: